Britain threatens Brexit cliff-edge to force EU trade deal by December 2020

 Johnson and U.S. President Donald Trump agreed in a phone call on Monday to pursue an “ambitious” UK-U.S. free trade agreement.

-Writing by Guy Faulconbridge in London; Additional reporting by Michael Holden in London, Gabriela Baczynska and John Chalmers in Brussels and Akshay Balan in Bengaluru; Editing by Janet Lawrence and Gareth Jones
+Writing by Guy Faulconbridge in London; Additional reporting by Michael Holden in London, Gabriela Baczynska and John Chalmers in Brussels and Akshay Balan in Bengaluru; Editing by Janet Lawrence, Gareth Jones, William Maclean